afanfa/register_pressure/register_pressure/README.md

 ```

-Althogh the reduction may now seem significant, this will allow more room for improvement in later optimizations.
+Although the reduction may not seem significant, this will allow for more room for improvement in later optimizations.

 ## Optimization n.2: move variable definition close to its first use ##